jacksonjperry03/Fun-EDA/README.md

 ### Getting Started

 The provided Jupyter notebooks can be opened and run using Jupyter Notebook.
-**Tip:**  Check the first code block of each notebook for any specific library requirements.

 <sub>
 This README document was partially generated with the assistance of artificial intelligence.